JBerthelier/PiRATE/README.md

 However, be aware that PiRATE has been designed for organisms that have relative small genome assembly, it has been created/controled using A. thaliana genome assembly (120Mb).
 You need a powerful machine if you want to use it with a larger genome assembly and you need to properly setup the amount of rams/cores in the setting of virtualbox and in the virtual machine (Please check : https://github.com/JBerthelier/PiRATE/issues/29)

+***

-***Where got the PiRATE VM (Virtual Machine)***
+***Where to download the PiRATE VM (Virtual Machine)***

+Pirate-Galaxy is installed on a Virtual Machine:

 The PiRATE Virtual Machine can not be download on Github but on SEANOE (Sea scientific open data publication):

 http://doi.org/10.17882/51795

-You have to download the Virtual Machine and to run it with a Virtual Machine Monitor such as VirtualBox:
+You have to download the Virtual Machine (17 Go) and to run it with a Virtual Machine Monitor such as VirtualBox:

 https://www.virtualbox.org/